 follows the procedures above for determining the amount that can be paid to the public institution.
 This is the amount that VR can pay toward the cost of a private institution.

 Tuition and fees paid by VR cannot exceed in-state tuition and fees.
 Exceptions to the limitations for tuition and fees require justification and approval by the VR Supervisor.
+For customers who are eligible for SSI/SSDI because of a disability, refer to C-406-2: Supplemental Security Income and Social Security Disability Income Recipients.

 For approval requirements see C-408-3: Content of an IPE for Training at a College or University and D-206-3: Out-of-State Purchases.